Coming soon to a stage near you...

 Take one actor who wants to act, a brother, daughter and neighbour who also want him to, another daughter who doesn’t, and an actor - who can’t.
 The scene is set for an entertaining, poignant and humorous drama about family relationships, ageing and hope.
 Can Tim begin to find his inner confidence, and believe that there may be a chance to act for one final time?

-This ultimately uplifting, conventionally staged family friendly drama, has a running time of approximately 100 minutes.
+This ultimately uplifting family friendly drama has a running time of approximately 100 minutes.
 It is set in the present day and can be easily performed with minimal design and costume requirements.
 It consists of 2 acts with 8 scenes and an interval, with a cast of 8 characters - 3 male (mid 80s, early 80s and mid 70s) and 5 female (early 60s, early 60s, 25 - 35, any age and any age - both of which may be played by the same actress).
 Although the main character is in his mid 80s, I envisage that the actor portraying him will be aged in his late 60s to late 70s.

 The title of the play has a double meaning – the main character emerging from a period of grief for his wife, stepping back into his world of work, and secondly, the happier memories of yesteryear, which he is reflecting upon.
 Although the main character is experiencing the very early stages of dementia, I have deliberately only touched on his illness, as it is not the main theme of the play.
 I was inspired to write the play after having enjoyed chatting with Colin George, the late classical actor and founding artistic director of the Crucible Theatre, Sheffield - a charming man whom I regularly served as a customer in my day job, although it is not based on him.